JerilynFranz/python-env-bootstrap/README.rst

 - `bootstrap-310.py <scripts/bootstrap-310.py>`_ : For projects that require Python 3.10 or later.
 - `bootstrap-38.py <scripts/bootstrap-38.py>`_ : For projects that require Python 3.8 or later.

-It has no external dependencies except that it requires at least Python 3.8.
+It has no external dependencies except that it requires at least the specified version of Python and network access to PyPI.

 To setup an environment you just run